Kroronos/Scrumbles-Public/Docs/ScrumblesUserGuide.md

 ## <a name = "TroubleShooting"></a>Trouble Shooting

+1. <a name = "DeleteProject"></a> I can't seem to figure out how to delete a project.
+How do I do it?

+   * Unfortunately there is not feature available for deleting projects, but we're working on it!
+To check out our progress please reference [Isuee #314](https://github.com/CEN3031-group16/GroupProject/issues/314) in our Github Repo.

+2. <a name = "Change"></a>I made a change but it hasn't shown up on the screen yet, what should I do?

+   * The database refreshes automatically, but to manually trigger a refresh user either <kbd>CTRL</kbd>+<kbd>R</kbd> or Help > Refresh Data

+3. <a name = "Stalled"></a>The application has stalled, what should I do?

+   * Restart it!
+Exiting and restarting Scrumbles will usually fix a stall.

+4. <a name = "Bug"></a>I found a bug, what should I do?
+Is there anywhere to report it?

+   * Yes!
+Feel free to make an [issue](https://github.com/CEN3031-group16/GroupProject/issues) on our Github repo!

 ## <a name = "FAQ"></a>FAQ

-1. What makes Scrumbles different from other agile project manager softwares?

-   * Scrumbles integrates
+1. <a name = "Password">I forgot my password, what should I do?

+   * Please contact your system admin; they are in charge of user passwords and have the ability to change them.

-2. <a name = "differences"></a>What are the differences between a Developer, Scrum Master, and Admin level user?
+2. <a name = "Differences"></a>What are the differences between a Developer, Scrum Master, and Admin level user?

    * A Developer has the ability to:
       * Create items